Thiruchitrambalam: Plot

 Pazham, who saw Shobana as his friend until then, starts developing a romantic interest in her.
 Pazham confesses his feelings to Shobana, but Shobhana rejects him.
 This causes awkwardness and strain in their relationship and they both stop talking to each other for a while.
 Shobana decides to leave for Canada for work and tells Pazham to meet her at the airport.
 On his way to the airport, Pazham's vehicle is stopped by the police and Shobana gets on the flight.
-Pazham regrets spoiling his relationship with Shobana, only to learn later through Shobana's brother that she has been loving Pazham, who has been ignoring her feelings for years since 6th grade and that she has treasured letters and gifts from him over the years.
-He further tells Pazham that she rejected him because she doesn't want to be in a rebound relationship.
-Since Pazham asked all his doubts on Love and proposals many times Shobana stopped thinking about Thiruchitrambalam.
+Pazham regrets spoiling his relationship with Shobana, only to learn later through Shobana's brother that she has been in love with Pazham all along, who has been ignoring her feelings for years since the sixth grade and that she has treasured letters and gifts from him over the years.
+He further tells Pazham that she rejected him because she does not want to be in a rebound relationship.
+Since Pazham asked all his doubts on love and proposals many times Shobana stopped thinking about him.

-One month passes by and Pazham calls Shobana, where she tells him that she hates Canada and wants to return back to India.
-In a twist of events, Pazham tells her to turn back, and she is shocked to see him there.
-Pazham apologises for ignoring her feelings and being selfish for not asking about her feelings all these years and Pazham rekindles their relationship .They return to India and finally get married.
+One month passes by and Pazham calls Shobana, where she tells him that she hates Canada and wants to return to India.
+In a twist of events, Pazham tells her to turn around, and she is shocked to see him there.
+Pazham apologises for ignoring her feelings and being selfish for not asking about her feelings all these years and Pazham rekindles their relationship.They return to India and finally get married.